kadkhodaei-research-group/XIE-SPP/README.md

 $ conda activate synthesizability
 $ pip install -r minimum_requirements.txt
 ```
-This install all the packages needed to compute the synthesizability likelihood.
+This install all the packages needed to compute the synthesizability likelihood of crystals.
 These packages are:

 ```
 ase==3.17.0